-If the backup requires media in a robot, ltid sends a mount request to the robotic daemon that manages the drives in the robot that are configured on the local host.
-The robotic daemon then mounts the media, and sets a drive busy status in memory shared by itself and ltid.
+If the backup requires media in a robot, 1tid sends a mount request to the robotic daemon that manages the drives in the robot that are configured on the local host.
+The robotic daemon then mounts the media, and sets a drive busy status in memory that is shared by itself and ltid.
 Drive busy status also appears in the Device Monitor.

-See Figure 3-2 on page 79.
+See Figure 3-2 on page 75.